 With iSpring Suite, you can also convert existing content in the form of PowerPoint slides to an HTML5 online course, or other e-learning formats like SCORM, and add assessments and other interactive elements.
 It’s also easy to transform your Word and PDF documents automatically into full-fledged e-learning courses.

-iSpring Learn LMS is also integrated with Zoom.
+iSpring Learn LMS is integrated with Zoom and MS Teams.
 So you have the option to add video conferencing to create blended learning solutions.
-For example, you could conduct weekly product training sessions online with staff from several different branches.
+For example, you could conduct weekly product training sessions online with staff from several different branches. iSpring Learn LMS is also integrated with Microsoft Outlook, Salesforce, BambooHR, PeopleWeek.

 To manage and monitor your training efforts, there is a calendar option.
 You can schedule both web meetings and live pieces of training and report on attendance.